315 pounds crashed into the floor, surrounded by a haze of chalk dust and grunting. That’s how the gym introduced itself on my first day.

 Social comparisons are a huge part of how people interact with each other; they help you figure out where you stand relative to everyone else .

 At the same time, making those comparisons can be a pretty negative experience.
 If you’re constantly coming up short relative to other people, that’s likely to weigh on you and make you uncomfortable .

-Mindfulness is increasingly being used by psychologists to decrease anxiety, and the most important thing that makes mindfulness effective is its ability to redirect attention .
+Many psychologists use mindfulness to decrease anxiety, and the most important thing that makes mindfulness effective is its ability to redirect attention .
 The kind of “standard” approach to mindfulness is a breathing exercise, where you focus on your breath to eliminate distractions .

 You probably aren’t going to start meditating in the gym, and you don’t need to.
 You can focus on your breathing during/between each set, as well as specifically focusing on the muscles activating during each exercise.

-Redirecting your attention will reduce social comparison and help gym anxiety.
+Focusing your attention on these specifics will reduce social comparison and help gym anxiety.